VainF/DeepLabV3Plus-Pytorch/README.md

 *./datasets/data/train_aug.txt* includes names of 10582 trainaug images (val images are excluded).
 You need to **download extra annatations** from [Dropbox](https://www.dropbox.com/s/oeu149j8qtbs1x0/SegmentationClassAug.zip?dl=0) or [Tencent Weiyun](https://share.weiyun.com/5NmJ6Rk).
 Those annotations come from [DrSleep's repo](https://github.com/DrSleep/tensorflow-deeplab-resnet).

-**Please extract the SegmentationClassAug files to directory of VOC2012**
+**Please extract the SegmentationClassAug files to directory of VOC2012.
+And the directory should be like this:**

 ```
 /DATA_DIR